20th April 2021

 Mental health and healthcare services remain a key area of concern for the Group.
 The new Central Mental Hospital facility, which is scheduled to open in 2020, will provide limited additional beds and is unlikely to impact much on the need for specialised mental healthcare for prisoners.
 The Group was informed that there are a significant number of prisoners with acute mental health needs whom the IPS considers should be treated in dedicated mental healthcare facilities.
 Another issue highlighted to the Interagency Group was the need for continuity of care for prisoners with mental health needs on release from prison and Community Mental Health services.

-The Review Group on Penal Policy highlighted the need for evidence-based on research to inform penal policy and recommended that the Department of Justice and Equality join with other Government Departments and agencies to support research in order to assist in the formulation of penal policy.
-Proposals for research on include:
+The Review Group on Penal Policy highlighted the need for evidence-based research to inform penal policy and recommended that the Department of Justice and Equality join with other Government Departments and agencies to support research in order to assist in the formulation of penal policy.
+Proposals for research include:

 Read the Interagency Group for a Fairer and Safer Ireland Annual Report 2019 here.